-On July 22, 2013, Martin Downs NSC, LLC entered into a management agreement with Inovalis USA LLC, pursuant to which Inovalis USA LLC provided management services to Martin Downs NSC, LLC, with respect to investment properties it holds.
-As payment for its service, Inovalis USA LLC was entitled, until October 31, 2018, to 1% of gross revenues collected, as asset management fees.
+On July 22, 2013, Martin Downs NSC, LLC entered into a management agreement with Inovalis USA LLC, pursuant to which Inovalis USA LLC provided management services to Martin Downs NSC, LLC with respect to the investment properties it holds.
+As payment for its services, Inovalis USA LLC was entitled, until October 31, 2018, to 1% of gross revenues collected, as asset management fees.
 Inovalis USA LLC was also entitled to a 1% disposition fee associated with the sale of its ownership interest in Martin Downs to the Company.
-On September 30, 2019, the Company formally terminated the management agreement with Inovalis USA LLC and the associated fees became due (management fee - \$84,700 (US\$63,975) and disposition fee - \$53,213 (US\$40,192).
-The amounts are still outstanding at June 30, 2021.
+On September 30, 2019, the Company formally terminated the management agreement with Inovalis USA LLC and the associated fees became due (management fee - \$84,700 (US\$63,975) and disposition fee - \$47,853 (US\$40,192).
+The amounts were paid in October 2021.